EN 16612 Annex D Stiffness Families & EN 16613:2025 — Explained

 - Identify the governing loading conditions for your application (e.g., a facade in Northern Europe: conditions 1–4, 8–9, 10–12).

 - Obtain the interlayer shear modulus at each relevant condition.
-Use manufacturer datasheets, the EN 16613 stiffness family classification, or characterisation data.
+Use manufacturer datasheets, the declared stiffness-family classification, or characterisation data measured per EN 16613:2025 (ISO 6721-10).

-- Calculate the effective thickness of the laminated glass per EN 16612, using the shear modulus to determine the degree of coupling between glass plies.
+- Calculate the effective thickness of the laminated glass per EN 16612, using the shear modulus (or the ω from the declared family) to determine coupling between glass plies.

 - Verify that stresses and deflections meet the requirements of EN 16612 for each loading condition.